Complaints Policy

 3.1 Tombolo Academy believes that staff, parents and students are committed to working closely together to provide the best educational opportunities for every child.
 The school is committed to the development of professional, trusting and cooperative relationships between the school, parents and the school community.

 3.2 We believe that feedback from parents and the school community is an important way for the school to grow and can form the basis for future improvements.
 Where a formal complaint is submitted, the school will consider specific and systemic issues raised and, where applicable, make reasonable changes.
+All complaints are taken seriously and responded to promptly and thoroughly.

 3.4 It is not always possible to respond to complaints received from an anonymous source and, by definition, it is not possible for the school to communicate any resolution or response to the person making the complaint.
 The school will always act when anonymous concerns about child safety are raised.